 - It protects DNA from acidic degradation.

 General chemicals used in lysis buffer are Tris, EDTA, SDS, CTAB, Triton X100, MgCl2, KCl, NaCl and other detergents.
+The image below illustrates the general process of DNA extraction.

 Preparation of lysis buffer for blood DNA extraction: